KaushikNaik2/Schedulix/README.md

 ## ⚙️ Setup & Installation

-To run this project locally, you will need **two** separate terminals.
+To run this project locally, you will need **two** separate terminals or you can use the provided helper script to start both parts at once.

 **Prerequisites:**
 * JDK 17 (or newer)